 When multiple

 MESSAGE_RECEIVED hooks run, the last matching modification wins.
-Hook errors are non-fatal — the message passes through unchanged.Gateway Events
+Hook errors are non-fatal — the message passes through unchanged.MESSAGE_UNDELIVERED — close the loop on a permanent failure

 Schedule & background events